There is still a way to add location extensions manually to your Google Ads account. Below are the 5 simple steps to make this happen.

 2) In the pop-up window that populates prompting you to use locations from Google Business Profile (formerly Google My Business) select the “or use a manual location feed” text link.

 4) Select, +Item button to populate the box that will allow you to enter your information.

-Google is updating how you can edit and add location extensions in Google AdWords accounts.
+Google is updating how you can edit and add location extensions in Google Ads accounts.
 The transition to the new way of managing location extensions is rolling out in September.
 Below is an overview of why location extensions are important, what is changing, and what next steps you should take to ensure location extensions continue to display with your ads.

 Why Location Extensions Are Important

 Location extensions are just one example of ad extensions offered in the Google Ads interface.
 Other common ones you see with ads are sitelinks, call, and review extensions.

 According to Google, on average ads that display with ad extensions see a 10% boost in CTR compared to ads that don’t have extensions.
 Google now also considers ad extensions when calculating where your ad will rank on the search result page and favors ads with extensions, so it is important to have a variety of ad extensions implemented in your account.